DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators: Validating the FFT estimator

 The transformation between the two configurations is non-linear in general: $v = c \ln \lambda / \lambda_p$, such that the velocity separation between two points is $v_2 - v_1 = \Delta v = c\ln\lambda_2/\lambda_1$.
 For small separations, this is approximated as $\Delta v = c \frac{\Delta\lambda}{\lambda_c}$, where $\Delta\lambda \equiv \lambda_2 - \lambda_1$ and $\lambda_c = (\lambda_1 + \lambda_2) / 2$.
 For a redshift bin $z$, the central wavelength becomes $\lambda_c = (1+z) \lambda_\mathrm{Ly\alpha}$.
 The conversion from \AA\ units to \kms\ units is then as follows:

 We compute the mock transmission power spectrum ($P_\mathrm{trans}$) and compare it to the input power spectrum ($P_\mathrm{input}$) converted from velocity to angstrom units to assess the validity range of this conversion in the absence of other complications.
 Figure~\ref{fig:fft_raw_over_input} shows the relative difference $P_\mathrm{trans} / P_\mathrm{input} - 1$.
-We find percent-level biases for wavenumbers smaller than $k \sim 1~$\AA$^{-1}$ across all redshift bins, which we attribute to the conversion between \AA~and \kms.
+We omit the highest three redshift bins for clarity, since they yield large error bars.
+We find percent-level biases in wavenumbers below $k \leq 1~$\AA$^{-1}$ across all redshift bins.
 However, such a difference is not observed in the DR1 data between the optimal and FFT estimators, which may be obscured by other systematics in real data.
-Nevertheless, we find the effect of bin averaging on $k$ and $z$ to be too small to cause these biases.

 This and other biases in the FFT estimator make it difficult to have a settled reference power spectrum for eq.~\eqref{eq:chi2}.
 In contrast to the optimal estimator analysis, the reference power spectrum is adapted to the considered case to mitigate effects other than the one being investigated.